 You’ve heard of acupuncture as a treatment for human ailments, but did you know that it can also benefit dogs?
 Veterinarian Dr. Ruth West, owner of Karma K9 Mobile Acupuncture, provides key information on canine acupuncture in the below Q&A interview!
 Dr. West graduated from the University of Florida College of Veterinary Medicine in 2011, obtained her Certified Veterinary Acupuncturist in 2010 from the Chi Institute of Chinese Medicine, and is also a Certified Canine Rehabilitation Practitioner (CCRP).

 Dr. West: Acupuncture is an age-old healing practice of traditional Chinese medicine in which sterile needles are placed in specific points in the body.
-It is often used as a potential alternative to pain medications, which is great for dogs who cannot tolerate pain medication.
+It is used as a potential alternative to pain medications, which is great for dogs who are intolerant.
 While using acupuncture, some owners are also able to reduce pain medication provided to their dogs.

 Acupuncture is often part of a multi-modal treatment plan – a plan that uses multiple medical treatments.
-For example, to treat arthritis, a veterinarian may use every option they have – weight loss, lasering, the Assisi Loop, acupuncture, pain medication, and low impact exercise.
+For example, to treat arthritis, licensed veterinarians may use every option they have – weight loss, lasering, the Assisi Loop, acupuncture, pain medication, and low-impact exercise.

 Dr. West: Generally, no. The acupuncture needles are tiny - a fraction of the size of a normal hypodermic needle!
-Over 95% of canine patients are comfortable with acupuncture, including most of those whose owners do not initially believe their dogs will accept the acupuncture.
-Many dogs fall asleep during or after acupuncture sessions!
+Over 95% of canine patients are comfortable with acupuncture, including most of those whose owners don’t believe their dogs will accept the treatment.
+Many dogs fall asleep during or after acupuncture sessions.

 Dr. West: This is case dependent.
 Normally the sessions are 20-40 minutes.

 Dr. West: Anxious dogs of any age may benefit from acupuncture.
-Sometimes I treat dogs with systemic diseases – Cushing’s disease, kidney disease, liver issues, allergies, skin issues, or obesity – in conjunction with the conventional treatment that the dog patient receives from his primary care veterinarian.
-Some veterinarian acupuncturists are also certified in herbal, food and massage.
-Those individuals may also use those treatments in combination with acupuncture to treat conditions, too.
+Sometimes, I treat dogs with systemic diseases – Cushing’s disease, kidney disease, liver issues, allergies, skin issues, or obesity – in conjunction with the conventional treatment that the dog patient receives from their primary care veterinarian.
+Some certified veterinary acupuncturists are also certified in herbal, food, and massage.
+Those individuals may also use those treatments in combination with acupuncture to treat conditions.

-Dr. West: Usually the dogs calm down after a few moments.
+Dr. West: Dogs usually calm down after a few moments.
 If needed, I’ll use treats to reward calm behavior or distract with a filled Kong.

 Dr. West: Dogs are more relaxed in their own homes and do not have to worry about the stress of a car ride or visiting the clinic.
 This also saves the owner time.
 In addition, if the dog is large, it can be difficult to load a dog with mobility problems into a vehicle.

 Dr. West: After placing dry needles in the dog, electroacupuncture involves attaching electrodes to the needles.
 These electrodes carry a small pulse of electricity through the needle and across the treated area.
 The electricity helps stop pain messages from reaching the brain and gives the patient instant relief from discomfort.
-Electroacupuncture also stimulates nerves to transmit signals to the brain more effectively; thus, it’s often used in dogs with neurological problems (their brains are no longer talking well to their nervous systems.)
+Electroacupuncture also stimulates nerves to transmit signals to the brain more effectively; thus, it’s often used in dogs with neurological problems.

 Dr. West: They should be a licensed veterinarian.
 I know of three schools that provide veterinary acupuncture certification.
-Research the practitioner that you found to learn about his or her experience and visit the link to his or her acupuncture school.
+Research the practitioner that you found to learn about their experience and visit the link to their acupuncture school.

 Dr. West: Talk to your primary care or rehab veterinarian – often your primary care vet or rehab vet may know a good local, certified veterinary acupuncturist.
 In addition, you can look online.
 Schools that certify veterinarians in acupuncture have listings of practitioners on their websites.
 For example, the American Academy of Veterinary Acupuncture and the Chi Institute of Traditional Chinese Veterinary Medicine have listings.

-Dr. West: First, don’t wait too long!
-Don’t wait until your dog can’t walk or has mobility issues.
+Dr. West: Don’t wait until your dog can’t walk or has mobility issues.
 I wish dog owners would reach out for help sooner.
 Second, I’d like pet owners to consider non-conventional treatments – they can be so helpful!